mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

 Yes, that’s raw HTML you are seeing with `curl`, but the results still look good; the simple applictaion is doing what it should be doing.

-And if that’s the case
+And if the application is working, just quit it and now move onto the real reason we’re doing all of this: To get Apache working with the Passenger module (`mod_passenger.so`).

 ### Sample Apache configuration.